ubahjjohnson/CardioVascular-Risk-Determination/README.md

     * Identify complex relationships between variables.
 * Further details on data preprocessing, feature selection, model training, and evaluation will be provided in subsequent sections.

-## Key Findings (To be added)

-\* Important insights and findings from the data analysis.
-\* Performance metrics of the decision tree classifier are found in the file attached to this repo.

-## Contributions

-\* Johnson Ubah

 ## Future Directions (To be added)